 Pay your tribute to the God of Literature (Man) and God of War (Mo) at Man Mo temple which is one of the oldest existing Taoist Temple.
-Make a stp at the temple while sightseeing in hong Kong and take respite under the giant hanging incense coils inside the temple.
+Make a stop at the temple while sightseeing in Hong Kong and take respite under the giant hanging incense coils inside the temple.
 The aura of the temple is simply divine and peaceful which makes a contrast with the chaos of the city life around.

 How to reach: Take the D2 exit from MTR Central Station and turn right to the Theatre Lane

 Suggested Read: 8 Hostels In Hong Kong For A Leisurely Yet Lively Vacay